kekyo/Epoxy/README.md

 These methods automatically notify to the XAML control by property changes event `PropertyChanging`/`PropertyChanged`.
 For example, when a property is changed upon a button click in `ViewModel`, the change will be notified to the XAML control and reflected to the user interface.

-As commented in the sample code above, the type argument may be omitted for `GetValue`.
-See [definition of implicit operator](https://github.com/kekyo/Epoxy/blob/1b16a9e447876a5e109166c7c5f5902a1dc52947/Epoxy/ValueHolder.cs#L61) for the optional types.

 In addition, `GetValue` defines the default value, and `SetValue` defines an overload that can perform additional operations when the value is changed.